craigfrancis/wdoc/readme.md

 Unlike **PDF**, **EPUB**, and **MHTML**, this format is *very* easy to create, and the browser *must* apply some extra restrictions on what the document can do (for security reasons, and so users can trust it).

+This might be possible as a [WebPackage](https://github.com/WICG/webpackage/issues/576), so long as network access can be blocked.

 ---

 # Justification